Japan–United States relations: The road to war

 American public and elite opinion—including even the isolationists—strongly opposed Japan's invasion of China in 1937.
-President Roosevelt imposed increasingly stringent economic sanctions intended to deprive Japan of the oil and steel, as well as dollars, it needed to continue its war in China.
-Japan reacted by forging an alliance with Germany and Italy in 1940, known as the Tripartite Pact, which worsened its relations with the U.S. In July 1941, the United States, United Kingdom, and the Netherlands froze all Japanese assets and cut off oil shipments—Japan was extremely vulnerable to such sanctions, as it did not possess oil sources.
+President Franklin Roosevelt imposed increasingly stringent economic sanctions intended to deprive Japan of the oil and steel, as well as dollars, it needed to continue its war in China.
+Japan reacted by forging an alliance with Germany and Italy in 1940, known as the Tripartite Pact, which worsened its relations with the U.S. In July 1941, the United States, China, United Kingdom, and the Netherlands froze all Japanese assets and cut off oil shipments—Japan was extremely vulnerable to such sanctions, as it did not possess oil sources.

 Japan had conquered all of Manchuria and most of coastal China by 1939, but the Allies refused to recognize the conquests and stepped up their commitment.
 President Franklin Roosevelt arranged for American pilots and ground crews to set up an aggressive Chinese Air Force nicknamed the Flying Tigers that would not only defend against Japanese air power but also start bombing the Japanese islands.

 Diplomacy provided very little space for the adjudication of the deep differences between Japan and the United States.
 The United States was firmly and almost unanimously committed to defending the integrity of China.
 The isolationism that characterized the strong opposition of many Americans toward war in Europe did not apply to Asia.
 Japan had no friends in the United States, nor in the United Kingdom, nor the Netherlands.
 The United States had not yet declared war on Germany, but was closely collaborating with Britain and the Netherlands regarding the Japanese threat.
 The United States started to move its newest B-17 heavy bombers to bases in the Philippines, well within range of Japanese cities.
 The goal was deterrence of any Japanese attacks to the south.
 Furthermore, plans were well underway to ship American air forces to China, where American pilots in Chinese uniforms flying American warplanes, were preparing to bomb Japanese cities well before Pearl Harbor.

 Great Britain also had a significant presence in the Far East, even though it was apparent that Hong Kong could not resist an invasion for long.
 The nexus of British forces in the region were concentrated in Singapore.
 When war eventually came in December 1941, Singapore fell within two months after British forces capitulated.